“God, I am fucking tired; why do I do this?”

 “Maybe just a little drive to… Hmm, maybe there.”

 I got back into my car, this time neglecting the heater.
 The walk up the hill was plenty to warm me up.
 I drove back off into the night until I reached the outskirts of the central city.
 I parked up outside some heavy gates with a sign on it.

-Again, I heard the unfamiliar bird, my attention was pulled upwards as I looked around for it.
+Again, I heard the unfamiliar bird, and my attention was pulled upward as I looked around for it.
 Sadly, I was incapable of finding it.
 I continued walking upwards, my skin getting colder as the wind got stronger.
-Although I was moving it was not enough to counteract the intensity of the wind.
-Eventually, with tired legs and cold ears I reached the top of the ‘hill’ and sat down.
+Although I was moving, it was not enough to counteract the intensity of the wind.
+Eventually, with tired legs and cold ears, I reached the top of the ‘hill’ and sat down.